Social mission and CSR

 Thats us.... a social mission business

-Red Dragon Manufacturing Ltd is a social enterprise, registered at Companies House as a Limited by Guarantee 'not for profit' business.
+Red Dragon Flagmakers Ltd is a registered social enterprise and social mission led business, registered at Companies House as a Limited by shares Company.

 We DO make a profit (as all dynamic forward thinking little businesses do....) and 100% of our profits go back into the personal and professional development of the staff who are all trained in house and the recruitment and training of additional staff as the business grows.

-We are not a grant dependent social enterprise.
 Sales enable profits which support our recruitment of additional people to train for sustainable employment with the outcome of a positive contribution to local, regional and UK economy.
+We are not grant dependent.

-We are the ONLY flag maker incorporated and run as a social interest company.
+We are the ONLY flag maker incorporated and run as a social mission company.

 So what is a social enterprise?

-A social enterprise is an organisation which applies commercial strategies to maximize improvements in human and environmental well-being - this may include maximizing social impact alongside profits for external shareholders.
+A social mission business is an organisation which applies commercial strategies to maximise improvements in human and environmental well-being - this may include maximising social impact alongside profits for external shareholders.

-Social enterprises can be structured as a for profit or non-profit and may take the form (depending which country the SE is located in) of a cooperative, a mutual organisation, a dis-regraded entity, a social business, a benefit corporation, a community interest company (CIC) or a charity organisation.
-Social enterprises can also take more conventional structures but what differentiates social enterprises from other non-profit and profit making business formats is that their social mission is as core to their success as any potential profit.
+Social mission businesses can be structured as a for profit or non-profit and may take the form (depending which country the SE is located in) of a cooperative, a mutual organisation, a dis-regraded entity, a social business limited by shares or guarantee, a benefit corporation, a community interest company (CIC) or a charity organisation.
+They can also take more conventional structures but what differentiates social mission businesses from other non-profit and profit making business formats is that their social mission is as core to their success as any potential profit.

 Many commercial enterprises consider themselves to have social objectives, but commitment to these objectives is perhaps motivated by the perception that such commitment will ultimately make the enterprise more financially valuable.
 These are organisations that might be more properly described to be operating corporate responsibility programs.

-Social enterprises differ in that their commitment to impact is central to the mission of the business.
-Some social enterprises may not aim to offer any benefit to their investors except where they believe that doing so will ultimately further their capacity to realize their social and environmental goals - although there is a huge variation in forms and activities.
+Social purpose businesses differ in that their commitment to impact is central to the mission of the business.
+Some social missions businesses may not aim to offer any benefit to their investors except where they believe that doing so will ultimately further their capacity to realise their social and environmental goals - although there is a huge variation in forms and activities.

 The term 'social enterprise' has a mixed and contested heritage - philanthropic roots in the USA and cooperative roots in the UK, EU and Asia.
 In the US, the term is associated with 'doing charity by doing trade', rather than 'doing charity while doing trade'.
 In other countries, there is a much stronger emphasis on community organisation and democratic control of capital and mutual principles, rather than through philanthropy.